 Effect of EDCs on breast density

 Breast Cancer UK in collaboration with Animal Free Research UK are pleased to announce a joint award of £90,000 to Professor Valerie Speirs, at the University of Aberdeen, to fund a PhD studentship under her supervision.
-The studentship has been awarded to Ms Kerri Palmer and will begin in late September 2018.
+The studentship has been awarded to Ms Kerri Palmer and began on October 3, 2018.

 The aims of the research are to try and identify whether different endocrine disrupting chemicals can affect breast density, which can determine breast cancer risk.
 Professor Speirs’ research also aims to replace two currently used animal models of breast cancer, by using fully humanised animal-free models.